- How much does it cost to attend Laurel U?

 1. How much does it cost to attend Laurel U?

-Depending on your program, tuition is between $285 and $340 per credit hour
+Depending on your program, tuition is between $290 and $340 per credit hour.
+Check out our Cost of Attendance page.

 2. Is there financial aid available?